demantz/WearNetworkNotifications/Readme.md

 * READ_PHONE_STATE: Get information about the cellular connection
 * ACCESS_COARSE_LOCATION: To query the system for the currently connected cell (to get the signal strength) this permission is also required
+* INTERNET and BILLING: For the donation dialog which uses PayPal, Google in-app purchases, Flattr and Bitcoin.

 Testet Devices
 --------------